mschuchard/extended_stdlib/REFERENCE.md

 Centers a string in width.
 If the width is greater than the length of the string, then the string is centered by padding and padded with padstring; otherwise the string is returnd.

-Returns: `String` String The resultant apdded string.
+Returns: `String` String The resultant padded string.

 ##### Examples